jcarrpries/ulticlipper/README.md

 Visit http://localhost to view the site once all the containers are running.

+##Debugging (Django )
+Copy `launch_vscode_degugger.json` into `/.vscode` and rename file to `launch.json`

+Install the Docker extension in VS Code so that you can run docker compose up Right click on `docker-compose-debug.yml` and select Compose Up

+Navigate to the Run and Debug tab in VS Code
+Select `Django Debug` from the RUN AND DEBUG configuration options If it doesn't work on the first try wait a few seconds and try again

+Set desired break points and away you go!

 ## Structure
 The project is split into a frontend, backend, database, and proxy.
 ### Deployment